 After the latest LinkedIn breach this year, I got a rash of attempted log-ins on my Gmail account from someone in Guadalajara, Mexico, and I started doing what I should have done years ago: using a password manager.
 In my case I went with LastPass, and overall it’s pretty painless!
 (There is the troubling fact that LastPass has been hacked before, but I have multi-factor authentication turned on.)

 How to set up LastPass.

 Getting LastPass up and running is the biggest hassle you’ll face, but once it’s over, it’s remarkably easy to use.
 To get started, head to their Downloads page, and install the LastPass plug-in.
-Usual rules apply: Use a mixture of uppercase and lowercase letters, numbers, and punctuation marks, and try to avoid using only words you can find in a dictionary, even if using a number replacement (yes, a brute-force attack could eventually figure out “M00ns0verMyHammy”).
+You’ll need to create a unique strong password here, and the usual rules apply: Use a mixture of uppercase and lowercase letters, numbers, and punctuation marks, and try to avoid using only words you can find in a dictionary, even if using a number replacement (yes, a brute-force attack could eventually figure out “M00ns0verMyHammy”).
 Make it something memorable — if you blank on this password, you’re kinda up the creek.

 Once you’ve created your account, you’ll need to start importing all the passwords you currently use.
 Most modern browsers already store some of your passwords for autofill purposes, so use LastPass to import them.
 If LastPass misses anything vital, go to that site, enter your credentials as you normally would, and when you see the three red dots for LastPass, hit them and then select “Save My Credentials.”